 In southwestern Malawi, the Majete Wildlife Reserve is a protected area for key species to thrive – but it hasn't always been that way.

 Prior to 2003, the area was a wasteland.
-All the wildlife had been hunted out – elephants, rhinos, lions, buffalo, even warthog – only a few antelope remained.
+All the wildlife had been hunted out – elephants, rhinos, lions, buffalo, and even warthog – only a few antelope remained.
 Poaching was a constant and deadly threat.

 In 2003, African Parks took over management of the park, working in collaboration with the Department of National Parks and Wildlife (DNPW), and have since made significant strides towards restoring it.
 Our vets, located close by in Blantyre, have been taking part in this journey by providing expert care to wildlife as needed.